Simple but efficient marketing strategy that could make or break your online business.

 Don’t overlook other social medias that may be more specific to your industry.
 Instagram and pinterest are killer mediums for design and fashion businesses, but B2B models will greatly benefit from having a regular linkedin presence.

-And don’t forget one of onlineKarma’s most useful tips: share on google+!
+And don’t forget one of onlineKarma’s useful tips: share on google+ and Google MyBusiness!
 Despite the fact that it may not seem like the sexiest social media platform, Google will always prioritize its own products before others, and will show your google+ posts almost immediately after you hit publish.
 Don’t believe us?
 Give it a crack and be amazed!

 Remember that if you're delegating these tasks, it's important to work with a white hat SEO agency.